KarsMulder/evsieve/README.md

 The `auto` mode is considered the default mode because it has the least potential for surprises.
 However, if evsieve does refuses to grab your device because some key is permanently stuck in the down state for some reason, you may want to specify `grab=force`.

 There are some questions left surrounding the design of the `auto` mode, so it is possible that its behaviour will change in future versions of evsieve.

+**Persistence**

+The `persist=` clause tells evsieve what to do in case it somehow fails to read events from input devices, most likely because the USB cable has been disconnected.

+Since evsieve version 1.3, the default mode is `persist=reopen`, which tells evsieve to wait until the input device becomes available again and then try to reopen it.
+Even if `persist=reopen` is used, all input devices must be available when `evsieve` starts.
+Furthermore, reopening the device may fail for various reasons.

+If `persist=none` is specified, then evsieve will close the input device and try to continue without said device.
+If all input devices have been closed, evsieve will exit.
+In evsieve version 1.2 and earlier the `persist=` clause did not exist, but evsieve behaved as if `persist=none` was specified on all input devices.

 ## Outputs